juniemariam/ShoppingSpree/README.md

 Feel free to modify the sections based on the specific details from your project and the paper!
 If you provide more specific information, I can help you refine it further.

+## References
+For more detailed insights into the methodologies and algorithms implemented in this project, please refer to the research paper: [Shopping Spree: A Location Based Shopping Application](https://www.ijeat.org/wp-content/uploads/papers/v8i6/F8120088619.pdf)